rsonger/software-engineering-lab/_posts/2025-05-07-vectors_and_matrices.md

 <span id="vectors">**Vectors**</span>
 A *vector* represents *displacement* (the amount of change in a coordinate) and is drawn on graphs with an arrow.
-The arrow begins at at the *initial point*, also called the *tail*, and ends at the *terminal point*, also called the *head*.
+The arrow begins at at the *initial point*, called the *tail*, and ends at the *terminal point*, called the *head*.
 The distance between the tail and the head is the *length* or *magnitude* of the vector.
 When the vector's initial point is at the origin of the coordinate system, it is in *standard position*.

-In the vector definition below, $dx$ is the change in the $x$-coordinate and $dy$ is the change in the $y$-coordinate:
+When a vector $v$ is in standard position, its components describe the coordinates of its terminal point.

 $$v = \langle dx,dy \rangle$$

+In the vector definition above, $dx$ is the change in the $x$-coordinate and $dy$ is the change in the $y$-coordinate.

 ---
 # Geometric Operations

 ## Vector addition

 Vector addition happens when we place the tail of one vector at the head of another vector.
-Mathematically, this can be described as:
+Mathematically, the addition of two vectors $v$ and $w$ can be described with the resulting vector $u$:

 $$\begin{aligned}
 v + w & = u \\